kubernetes/org/.github/ISSUE_TEMPLATE/repo-create.md

 ### If not a staging repo, who should have write access
 e.g. chris, dianne

-### If a new repo, who should be listed as approvers in OWNERS
+### If not a staging repo, who should be listed as approvers in OWNERS
 e.g. alice, bob

-### If a new repo, who should be listed in SECURITY_CONTACTS
+### If not a staging repo, who should be listed in SECURITY_CONTACTS
 e.g. alice, bob

 ### What should the repo description be